 More pleasure seeking leads to less pleasure (desensitization )

 As sensitization and cravings compel you to use porn, overstimulation of the reward circuitry leads to a localized rebellion.
 The nerve cells bombarded by dopamine say "enough is enough."
 If someone continues to scream, you cover your ears.
 When dopamine-sending nerve cells keep pumping out dopamine, the receiving nerve cells cover their "ears" by reducing dopamine (D2) receptors .
+In addition, desensitization may involve a decline in dopamine and a loss of nerve connections (grey matter).
+To make matters worse, D2 receptors help put the brakes on over-consumption, so their loss means cravings are harder to resist.

 The cycle of desensitization mimics other addictions: